godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 Open up ``Testing_Area.tscn`` and select all the cubes parented to the ``Cubes`` node.

-.. tip:: If you select the top cube, and then hold down ``shift`` and select the last cube, Godot will
+.. tip:: If you select the top cube, and then hold down :kbd:`Shift` and select the last cube, Godot will
          select all the cubes in-between!

 Once you have all the cubes selected, scroll down in the inspector until you get to